Buyaki01/blogger/README.md

 [Live Demo](https://blogger-app-48377.herokuapp.com/)

 ### Run instructions
--  You can clone the GitHub repo and type the following commands in the terminal to run the bot locally
+-  You can clone the GitHub repo and type the following commands in the terminal to run the server locally
     ```
     bundle install
     rake db:migrate